JsMobileDev/ionic-angular-firebase-authentication-starter/README.md

 ## Licence

-The starter is licenced as MIT, you can read the full [licence here](/licence).
+The starter is licenced as MIT, you can read the full [licence here](/licence.md).

+## Payment

+The template is free, but if you want to give memoney, you can do it through [this link](https://paypal.me/javebratt) and contact me if you need an invoice to mark it as a business expense.

 ## Usage